kbaniak/f5-cfg-tool/README.md

 ## Usage

-Just run `f5-cfg -h` to see all availabel options.
+Just run `f5-cfg -h` to see all available options.

 One of the basic needs is to fast recon on the F5 device and provide summary of what we are dealing with.
 We may use `-i -k` options together with other mandatory switches:
 - `-f` : asks for password